fr3nz99/MCMC-and-Bayesian-Analysis/README.md

 This work has been done as second homework for Bayesian Statistics course.

+Attached there are the pdf of the analysis (written in R Markdown), the dataset, the function used in the R's jags function and the .Rmd file.

-It's divided in two parts:
+The analysis is divided in two parts:

 ## Bayesian analysis of the dugongs age/length